 3 Symmetry strategy

-Solving equations like the previous one really just amounts to taking square roots.
+Solving equations like the previous one really just amount to taking square roots.
 Things get a bit more difficult when the polynomial is more complicated.
 Here we need to try something more interesting.
+We need two key facts.